jasmingrbo/designs/README.md

 # Designs
-A collection of designs (UI &amp; UX) implemented using Android's new UI toolkit Jetpack Compose.
+- A collection of designs (UI &amp; UX) implemented using Android's new UI toolkit Jetpack Compose.
+- Improvisations were sometimes necessary and therefore made.
+- The code is not "production" ready as the UI is done rather very quickly, in a prototype manner so to say.
+- Projects are done with different level of Compose knowledge I had at the time of writing them.

 ## Doctors
 * Design author: Gilang Segara